segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-cohorts/index.md

 9. Navigate to the **Mappings** tab, click **New Mapping**, and select **Sync Audience**.

 10. Under Select mappings, input the Audience Key you copied in Step 2 as the “Segment Engage Audience Key.”
 Do not change any other defaults.
 Click **Save** and toggle to enable the mapping.
-     * **Note:** User Can be added or removed from Braze Cohorts via ExternalId,DeviceId and User Alias and the priority goes as externalId, deviceId and then userAlias object if all are given.
+     * **Note:** User Can be added or removed from Braze Cohorts through ExternalId,DeviceId and User Alias and the priority goes as externalId, deviceId and then userAlias object if all are given.
      * The Audience Key must be manually entered to ensure users in the Engage Audience are sent to the correct Segment in Braze Cohorts.
 For every Engage Audience you want to send to your Braze Account, a separate **Sync Audience** mapping must be created.
 You can create up to 50 mappings within an instance of the Braze Cohorts Destination.

 11. Navigate back to **Engage > Audiences** and click on the Audience from Step 1.